Path25/ScrimStats.gg/README.md

 This project provides a platform for managing League of Legends team activities, including scrims, player stats, and scheduling.

-ScrimStats.GG: League of Legends Team Assistant ScrimStats.GG is a comprehensive team management platform specifically designed for League of Legends esports teams.
-It provides coaches and players with tools to organize scrimmages (practice games), track player performance, and manage team activities.
+ScrimStats.GG: League of Legends Team Assistant.

+ScrimStats.GG is a comprehensive team management platform specifically designed for League of Legends esports teams.
+It provides coaches and players with tools to organize scrims (and other events), track player performance, and manage team activities.

-# Core Features
+## Core Features
-Scrim Management
+*   Scrim Management
-Player Roster Management
+*   Player Roster Management
-Calendar and Scheduling
+*   Calendar and Scheduling
-Game Statistics Integration
+*   Game Statistics Integration
-User Role-Based Access
+*   User Role-Based Access
-Dashboard Analytics
+*   Dashboard Analytics

-# Upcoming Features
+## Upcoming Features
-Enhanced Performance Analytics
+*   Enhanced Performance Analytics
-Team Communication Integration
+*   Team Communication Integration
-Advanced Scheduling Features
+*   Advanced Scheduling Features
-Mobile Companion App
+*   Mobile Companion App
-VOD Review Integration
+*   VOD Review Integration
-Link recorded gameplay for analysis
+*   Link recorded gameplay for analysis
-Timestamped notes and feedback
+*   Timestamped notes and feedback

 ## How to Work with This Code